Ella Fontanals-Cisneros: The Ella Fontanals Cisneros Collection

 What started as the acquisition of artwork for personal enjoyment matured into an ambitious life-project.
 As the Ella Fontanals-Cisneros Collection has grown and developed, its scope has broadened.

 There are four main areas of interest that have been systematically increasing in recent years: Geometric Abstraction from Latin America; Contemporary International and Latin American Art; Contemporary Video; Modern and Contemporary Photography.

-Today, The Ella Fontanals Cisneros Collection has more than 2,500 artworks from artists such as: Marina Abramović, Lygia Clark, Los Carpinteros, Ai WeiWei, Carmen Herrera, León Ferrari, Gego, Damien Hirst, Jenny Holzer, Donald Judd, Anish Kapoor, Barbara Kruger, Julio Le Parc, Sol Lewitt, Ana Mendieta, Helio Oiticica, Fischli & Weiss, Bill Viola, among others.
+Today, The Ella Fontanals Cisneros Collection has more than 2,500 artworks from artists such as: Marina Abramović, Lygia Clark, Los Carpinteros, Ai WeiWei, Carmen Herrera, León Ferrari, Gego, Damien Hirst, Jenny Holzer, Donald Judd, Anish Kapoor, Barbara Kruger, Julio Le Parc, Sol Lewitt, Jesús Rafael Soto, Alejandro Otero, Ana Mendieta, Helio Oiticica, Fischli & Weiss, Bill Viola, among others.

 Philanthropy

 Ella Fontanals-Cisneros has been contributing to a humanitarian vision and environmentally conscious perspectives of the world since she was a teenager.

 In 1988, she co-founded the Antonio Cisneros Bermudez Foundation with her former husband Oswaldo Cisneros.
 The mission of the foundation was to collaborate with public hospitals by providing them with training and know-how for the institution's personnel, helping them improve patient treatment before and after being admitted to the hospital.
 A couple of years later, she founded the Together Foundation in Venezuela with the mission of improving the lives of children by providing them with proper education, health and nutrition.

 She is also a humanitarian and environmentalist.
 As an early advocate for the use of information technologies, she founded the Together Foundation in the United States in 1989 with the objective of uniting the world around environmental problems.

 Working at the United Nations (U.N.), she organized the first information committee at the economic and social council, foreseeing that information and connectivity was key for the world to solve its problems.
 The Together Foundation worked in an important program organizing a database of best practices, in partnership with “Habitat”.
 This program has become useful for most of the U.N. departments and it remains a fundamental tool for the organization.

 In 1992, the Together Foundation designed a program with the environmental department of the University of Vermont, with the idea of developing the first electronic communications database for the environment.
 This system later produced a new venue of public access that connected people in the state of Vermont and beyond.
 The venue became a company called Together Networks, which at the time became the largest Internet Service Provider (ISP) in New England.
 In the year 1999, the company went public as One Main.